Archangel Developer Guide

 Implementation

-With reference to Diagram 4.1.5 above, the arguments of an Edit patient command includes the Index
+With reference to Diagram 4.1.5 above, the arguments of an Edit patient command includes the Index of the Patient selected for changes and the changes the User wants to make to the individual fields of a single Patient. </br>

-What happens at EditCommandParser().parse(arguments)
+What happens at EditCommandParser().parse(arguments):

 - An